 Patient Review Highlights

 I was shocked to know about epilepsy.
-I consulted Dr Siddharth Kharkar.
-She ensures that she gives enough time to each patient.
+I consulted Dr Siddharth Kharkar. he ensures that he gives enough time to each patient.
 Someone from the office, referred us that Dr Siddharth Kharkar.
 The overall atmosphere in the Wockhardt Hospital is very soothing.
-Over the period of time the epilepsy treatment has helped me a lot.Thanks to her I am much better now.
+Over the period of time the epilepsy treatment has helped me a lot.Thanks to him I am much better now.
 Siddharth Kharkar has expert knowledge in the field.

 I was suffering from tremors for which I chose to consult Dr Siddharth.
 He is not just friendly, but also is very motivating.
 The tremors treatment has helped me greatly and now I am perfectly fine.
 In order to diagnose my problem completely, he asked me a number of questions.
 I am perfectly fine post treatment.